 The general purpose of customer satisfaction surveys is to assess how satisfied your customers are with different aspects of your product/service.
 Identifying unhappy customers is as important as identifying extremely happy ones (potential advocates).

-Having (and maintaining) happy customers improves the odds of repeat purchases as well as raises your general customer lifetime value.
+Showing your customers you know the problems and are already working on them will improve customers’ retention.
+Besides that, having (and maintaining) happy customers improves the odds of repeat purchases as well as raises your general customer lifetime value.

 Unhappy customers, on the other hand, can be a lot more harmful than you think.
-Not only are they very unlikely to keep buying from you, there’s also a big chance they’ll tell everyone they know about the bad experience they had.
+Not only are they very unlikely to keep buying from you, but there’s also a big chance they’ll tell everyone they know about the bad experience they had.

 It’s customary for effective satisfaction surveys to use rating scales – instead of asking your customers simple “yes” or “no” questions, you ask them to rate their satisfaction with a specific aspect on a 1 to 10 scale.

 Using scales to measure customer satisfaction makes it a lot more practical to measure changes in satisfaction over time.
 That’s even more important when trying to measure the impact of a specific initiative.